The Cystic Fibrosis Airway Research Group

 Our goal is to develop an effective genetic therapy for prevention or treatment of Cystic Fibrosis airway disease.

-Research themes are currently focussed on several complementary areas; achieving effective lentiviral CFTR vector gene delivery, transduction of airway stem cells in situ to enable extended gene expression, development of rapid and accurate outcome measures for assessment of airway disease using X-rays, and the investigation of human amnion epithelial cells for use as a cell therapy to correct CF airway function.
+The group’s research themes are currently focussed on several complementary areas; achieving effective lentiviral CFTR vector gene delivery, lentiviral vector development, upscaling vector production, transducing airway stem cells in situ to enable extended gene expression, developing new delivery methods, and developing rapid and accurate outcome measures for assessment of airway disease using X-ray imaging.

 Research into translation of methods for potential human application in a non-synchrotron diagnostic setting has recently begun and has been assisted by the 2013 opening of the Imaging and Medical Beamline at the Australian Synchrotron and the Monash Dynamic X-ray Imaging Facility in the Laboratory for Dynamic Imaging.